as130/algos_final_project/README.md

 - [x] investigate what methods we want to use for analysis
 - [x] write more detailed proposal
 - [ ] Schedule meeting with Ghous?
+- [ ] Add figure numbers in report

 ## Presentation
 http://brown.edu/go/atlas-presentation